raiyan1102006/IBM-model-1/README.md

 ## Usage Instruction

 For the full data, only the log-likelihoods will be printed on the console.
-For the sample data, the exact outputs instructed in the m1.out file will be printed.
+For the sample data, the exact output instructed in the m1.out file will be printed.

 - To run the program on the sample data, use the following command:
 ```